OCS (TV network): Attempted merger with Canal+

+On January 20, 2011, France Telecom and Canal+ had announced that they're creating a new enterprise partnership that could merge the blockbuster film channel Orange Cinema Series with TPS Star to create a proposed premium pay TV channel which was planned to be called Orange Cine Star.
+It was going to be distributed by the Orange services and CanalSat was about to be available to other French telco operators.

 On 25 November 2011, Canal+ took a 33% share in Orange Cinéma Séries.
 Originally exclusive to La TV d'Orange, Orange Cinéma Séries joined CanalSat on 5 April 2012.
 On 22 September 2012, Orange Cinéma Séries became OCS to show its expansion bouquets other than Orange TV.